cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 * Create two new columns, Category andSub-Category, which use formulas to split the Category and Sub-Category column into two parts.

 **Stacked Bar Graph** - Number of Campaign's State vss Parent-Category with Drop Down Menu to select results for each Country
-* Insert pivot tab in another tab.
+* Insert pivot tab in a new tab.
 * Field List will be populated and drag the following:
   * state into the columns section
   * parent-category into the rows section